Secure a Web App Using Azure AD

 - Client Secret

-These values will later be used to set up Datawiza Access Broker in Datawiza Cloud Management Console.
+These values will later be used to set up Datawiza Access Proxy in Datawiza Cloud Management Console.
 Please follow IdP Configuration Guide: Microsoft Azure AD instructions on how to get those keys/values.

 You need to create an application and generate a keypair of (

 Please follow Step2 : Datawiza Cloud Management Console to configure.

 For Azure AD, you can use the One-Click function we provided to generate the Azure AD app automatically: Also, if you already have an Azure AD app, you can use it by disable the